buildwithvoid/Linkable/README.md

 |---------------------------|--------------------------------------------------|
 | Max links per post        | Limit how many times a target can be linked     |
 | Only link first keyword   | Avoid linking multiple matches of same keyword  |

+## 🤝 Contributing

+Contributions are very welcome!

+If you have ideas, improvements, or bug fixes:

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Commit your changes with clear messages
+4. Open a **pull request** to `master`

+Please keep the code clean, documented, and consistent with the existing structure (camelCase, PSR-ish).
+Let’s keep it lightweight and useful 🔧